michelmbem/AddyScript/docs/spec-types.md

 This type is represented by the **complex** class.
 Internally, a complex number is represented as a pair of real numbers;
 the first member of the pair is called the **real part** while the second is called the **imaginary part**.
-The language supports literal values for purely imaginary complex numbers.
+The language supports literal values for purely imaginary complex numbers (i.e.: those that have a zero real part).
 Those are numeric literal values with the **i** or **I** suffix (**e.g.:** `2i` or `-5I`).
 Complex numbers can be involved in arithmetic operations like other numeric data types.
 Any arithmetic operation involving a real number and a purely imaginary complex number will produce a complex number as a result.